-No. Priority Turn Around Focal Areas Questions relating to challenges identified 1 Response to questions (Current situation / Baseline as at Dec 2012) (a) Detailed explanation of the challenges experience b) Municipal actions taken to address the challenge (b) Municipal actions taken to address the challenge Proposed solution or intervention to address challenges experienced (including unblocking action needed from municipal and other Spheres and Agencies) which projects? c) Are there any disaster managem ent education , public awarenes s and research projects in the IDP?
-If yes, please indicate which projects?
-FDDM: No, there are no disaster management education, public awareness and research projects in the IDP.
-This was drafted during IDP finalisation stage and unable to include as the project was still being concluded.
-To be included in the next IDP. d) Did your municipali ty budget for disaster managem ent?
-If yes, what FDDM: Yes the municipality has budgeted for disaster management.
-Operational = R5 672 700.00 Capital = R100 000.00 Total = R5 772 700.00 None

-No. Priority Turn Around Focal Areas Questions relating to challenges identified 1 Response to questions (Current situation / Baseline as at Dec 2012) (a) Detailed explanation of the challenges experience b) Municipal actions taken to address the challenge (b) Municipal actions taken to address the challenge Proposed solution or intervention to address challenges experienced (including unblocking action needed from municipal and other Spheres and Agencies) e) Are any disaster risk reduction considera tions integrated in sectoral program mes and projects as contained in the IDP of the municipali ty and budgeted for?
-FDDM: During compilation of IDP the involvement of sector departments was minimal and integrated approach lacked.
+No. Priority Turn Around Focal Areas Questions relating to challenges identified 1 Response to questions (Current situation / Baseline as at Dec 2012) (a) Detailed explanation of the challenges experience b) Municipal actions taken to address the challenge (b) Municipal actions taken to address the challenge Proposed solution or intervention to address challenges experienced (including unblocking action needed from municipal and other Spheres and Agencies) education, public awareness and research projects in the IDP?
+If yes, please indicate which projects? still being concluded. municipality for disa budget for disaster Capital FDDM: Yes the municipality has budgeted for disaster management.
+Operational = R5 672 700.00 Capital = R100 000.00 Total = R5 772 700.00 None e) Are any disaster risk reduction consideration s integrated in sectoral programmes and projects as contained in the IDP of the municipality and FDDM: During compilation of IDP the involvement of sector departments was minimal and integrated approach lacked.
 We did not have sufficient staff to can be able to attend to IDP phases.
-We will plan early and include the process on year plan with responsible personnel and sector departments. f) Does your municipali ty have a fire preventio n and FDDM: Work in progress.
+We will plan early and include the process on year plan with responsible personnel and sector departments.

+No. Priority Turn Around Focal Areas Questions relating to challenges identified 1 Response to questions (Current situation / Baseline as at Dec 2012) (a) Detailed explanation of the challenges experience b) Municipal actions taken to address the challenge (b) Municipal actions taken to address the challenge Proposed solution or intervention to address challenges experienced (including unblocking action needed from municipal and other Spheres and Agencies) budgeted for? f) Does your municipality have a fire prevention and protection plan?
+FDDM: Work in progress.
 Ngwathe: Yes Fire safety compliance within the municipality, relevant qualifications are identified Not yet revisited by the Municipality and not being budgeted for Training of the fire fighters.
-Need to be included in the IDP(FDDM & NLM)
+Need to be included in the IDP(FDDM & NLM) g) Does your municipality have an operational disaster management centre? h) Does your municipality have an operational fire services station?

-No. Priority Turn Around Focal Areas Questions relating to challenges identified 1 Response to questions (Current situation / Baseline as at Dec 2012) (a) Detailed explanation of the challenges experience b) Municipal actions taken to address the challenge (b) Municipal actions taken to address the challenge Proposed solution or intervention to address challenges experienced (including unblocking action needed from municipal and other Spheres and Agencies) protection plan? g) Does your municipali ty have an operation al disaster managem ent centre?
 FDDM: Yes, currently being equipped as the system is yet to be tested.
 NGWATHE: Yes Appointment of dedicated personnel to make use of the system.
 System/computers has being installed but not yet operational Will be ensuring that the system works before the next financial year.
-As it is the FDDM project they need to finalized installation process. h) Does your municipali ty have an operation al fire services station?
+As it is the FDDM project they need to finalized installation process.
 FDDM: Yes there is an operational fire services station situated in Mafube.
 NGWATHE: Yes MAFUBE: We do have but it is the District's responsibility.
 Shortage of staff and satellite stations.
 Shortage of personnel and Working Equipment's e.g. Fire Engine Increase personnel and open satellite stations particularly in N3 Wilge Plaza.
 It has to be budgeted for in 2013/14